davegreen/davegreen.github.io/_posts/2016-09-13-sccm-updating-and-configuring-hp-biosuefi-in-a-task-sequence-an-update.md

     UpdateBIOS.cmd (UEFI update command file HPqflash models) UpdateUEFI.cmd (UEFI update command file HPBIOSUPDREC models)</pre>

-A sample set of files for all of this can be <a href="https://github.com/davegreen/miscellaneous/tree/master/SCCMPackages/HP-UEFI">found on GitHub</a>, except the HP binaries and firmware, which need to be downloaded from HP.
+A sample set of files for all of this can be [found on GitHub](https://github.com/davegreen/miscellaneous/tree/master/SCCMPackages/HP-UEFI), except the HP binaries and firmware, which need to be downloaded from HP.

 You can follow the larger package format, with all models together, or spread the update and configuration files over multiple packages, whichever suits your requirements best.